noeldmb/ecommerce/README.md

 - Test 4: request at 10:00 on the 15th for product 35455 for brand 1.
 - Test 5: request at 21:00 on the 16th for product 35455 for brand 1.

-It was developed a Microservice with the following structure:
+It was developed as a Microservice with the following structure:

 NOTE: Once Backend starts accessing this URL, http://localhost:8080/swagger-ui/index.html, you will better understand endpoint/s.
 For example: with parameters "applicationdate" = "2020-06-14 16:00:00", "productid" = 35455, and "brandid" = 1.